cocos-creator/docs-3d-deprecated/en/audio-system/overview.md

 * Only *Web Audio* mode supports multiple playback of the same audio.
 In other modes, to avoid repeated creation,the playing

-* Most platforms have complied with the latest [auto play policy](https://www.chromium.org/audio-video/autoplay).
+* Most platforms have complied with the latest [Audio Play Police](https://www.chromium.org/audio-video/autoplay).
 Even if `playOnAwake` is set, it will only start playing when user input is first received.